swapnil-linux/php-app/README.md

 # php-app
-Sample PHP Code which connected to mysqldb to get list of friends, use the below to create table and insert records
+Sample PHP Code which connected to mysqldb to get list of friends.

+### use the below to create table and insert records

 ```
 CREATE TABLE IF NOT EXISTS MyGuests (id INT AUTO_INCREMENT PRIMARY KEY, firstname VARCHAR(255) NOT NULL, lastname VARCHAR(255) NOT NULL )  ENGINE=INNODB;insert into MyGuests (firstname,lastname) VALUES ("Chandler","Bing");
 insert into MyGuests (firstname,lastname) VALUES ("Rachel","Green");